 New Voices Scholars agree to:

-- include a mention of NVJS in their presenter bio/abstract for the conference (if word limits allow)
+- Include a mention of NVJS in their presenter bio/abstract for the conference

-Authors whose work was published in the most recent volume, or who have received confirmation from NVJS of intent to publish their work in the forthcoming volume are eligible to apply.
-For authors of articles submitted to the forthcoming volume, acceptance into the program is contingent upon final acceptance of the article.
+Authors whose work was published in the most recent volume, or who have received confirmation from NVJS of intent to publish their work in a forthcoming volume are eligible to apply.
+For authors of articles submitted to a forthcoming volume, acceptance into the program is contingent upon final acceptance of the article.

 All eligible authors will be contacted directly by NVJS and invited to apply.
 The call for applicants opens in or around early April.